AshutoshDongare/softskill-NER/README.md

  ```
 this custom training data has some of the typical Softskills like  "positive attitude", "leadership", "customer focus" etc.

 ### Below is the metrics for this fine tuned models
 ![Metrics](https://user-images.githubusercontent.com/18417621/164762441-2c3103c3-7dfd-4386-add5-b0315ba336d2.png)

+## Inference
+The training script takes a sample sentence and runs inference on it to check whether the NER model is trained properly and it can perform softskill NER classification.
+Model is able to classify unseen softskills such as "composed" and "Professional".

+NER =  composed
+NER =  confident
+NER =  professional
+NER =  leadership

 ## Citations